roddhjav/apparmor.d/docs/development/guidelines.md

 * A profile has access to a given resource
 * A profile enforces a strict [write xor execute](https://en.wikipedia.org/wiki/W%5EX) (W^X) policy.

-It also improves compatibilities and makes personalization easier thanks to the use of more variables.
+It also improves compatibility and makes personalization easier thanks to the use of more variables.

 ## Guidelines